Don’t get into a car accident on a two-lane country road, miles from town.

 Samaritans saving lives

 In rural America, bystanders are also being trained to help at the scene of an accident, such as a road collision or farm equipment injury, according to Stop the Bleed, an American College of Surgeons public education program.
 The program’s goal is twofold: to place bleeding-control kits in every public venue and to train passersby to stop emergency bleeding until professional help arrives.

 “We’re training laypeople to stabilize and stop hemorrhage,” Hughes says, “and that’s going to make a huge difference in whether people are going to survive or not.”

 Many of the program’s techniques, such as blood vessel compression and tourniquet use, are based on military research from the Afghanistan and Iraq wars.
 As of 2018, at least 124,350 people have been trained to “stop the bleed.”

 Telehealth services and bystander-assistance measures can help fill in treatment gaps.
 But Gienapp says we still need to improve rural emergency care if we want to see the injury fatality rate come down.
-“Emergency care is in trouble,” Gienapp said.
+“Emergency care is in trouble,” Gienapp says.
 “Rural, critical-access hospitals are on the edge of being able to stay afloat, and emergency medical services agencies are understaffed.”

 Addressing the problem, Gienapp says, will take “creative people with different solutions” acknowledging what’s going on in rural America.
-“If we keep sticking our heads in the sand and saying that it’s not a problem,” he said, “we’ll soon find out how big a problem it really is.”
+“If we keep sticking our heads in the sand and saying that it’s not a problem,” he says, “we’ll soon find out how big a problem it really is.”